 Independent third-party auditors, accredited by a certifying agency, may audit the Al systems and issue Fairness Certificates with fairness rating scores based on this standard.
 The sector regulators could voluntarily or mandate the certifications.
-The third-party auditors are also responsible for validating the assumptions and choice of parameters used by the Al tool developer during self-certification.
+The third-party auditors are also responsible for validating the assumptions and choice of parameters used by the AI tool developer during self-certification.
+The auditors are expected to be a team of domain experts, representatives from legal and regulatory bodies, and technology and data experts.
+The auditors should have sufficient domain context-specific knowledge to verify the choices (of protected attribute/metric/threshold selection) made by the auditee.
+The auditor may seek access to data or statistical properties of data, model, or metrics from the model as a way to evaluate the bias in the model if constrained by concerns over proprietary information and related intellectual property.
+However, the auditor shall appropriately explicitly document the same in the report along with specific limitations to comprehensively certify the AI system.